 4. Find a savings buddy

 One of the most effective budgeting hacks on our list of budgeting tips and tricks is by enlisting a like-minded friend to help you resist the temptation to impulse buy.

-You might even want to make it interesting by making it a competition.If you’re going to create an emergency fund, make sure to put your money into a savings account with a high-interest rate.
+For example, you could see who could make $1000 fast (remember, two-thirds of Americans don’t even have a $1000 emergency fund!) and whoever does first gets treated to lunch or coffee by the other.If you’re going to create an emergency fund, make sure to put your money into a savings account with a high-interest rate.

 A great one to check out is CIT Bank's savings account, which offers at least 2.15% APY on your savings.

 That’s 25 times the current national average!
 Some banks pay as low as .01%.